jashburn8020/notes/_posts/2024-06-20-availability-heuristic.md

 * Helps us make choices easier and faster by drawing information from our memory.
   * The tradeoff for this snap judgment is losing our ability to accurately gauge the probability of certain events.
   * Our memories may not be realistic models for forecasting future outcomes.
+* Certain information might be more readily available in your mind because it is:
+  * something you recently learned (proximity),
+  * more salient or easier to remember (memorability).
+  * an event that had a significant impact on you,
+  * something that you think about frequently, or
 * Some memories appear to happen more often than they do because they are more easily recalled.
   * E.g., some people assumed that more words begin with K, even though a typical body of text contains twice as many words in which K is the third letter.
 * Events that leave a lasting impression seem more common.
   * E.g., many people falsely assume that driving is safer than flying since it is easier to recall vivid images of deadly plane crashes than car crashes.
-* Certain information might be more readily available in your mind because it is:
-  * something you recently learned,
-  * an event that had a significant impact on you,
-  * something that you think about frequently, or
-  * more salient or easier to remember.
 * Possible psychology processes that create the availability heuristic:
+  * Conditions of uncertainty (situations involving imperfect or unknown information) trigger the use of the availability heuristic.
   * The number of examples recalled from memory is used to infer the frequency with which such instances occur.
   * The ease with which examples come to mind is used to infer the frequency of such instances.
-  * Conditions of uncertainty trigger the use of the availability heuristic.
 * Can lead to bad decision-making.
   * Memories that are easily recalled are often insufficient for figuring out how likely these things are to happen again.
   * Our overestimation leaves us with low-quality information to form the basis of our decisions.
     * Less memorable events that contain better quality evidence to inform our predictions remain untouched.

 ## Examples